Gloria Boggess - Obituary

 Gloria Ann Boggess

-Caledonia - (Nee Curzon) Born to Eternal Life on Saturday, August 29, 2020, age 85 years.
+CALEDONIA - (Nee Curzon) Born to Eternal Life on Saturday, August 29, 2020, age 85 years.
 Loving mother of Beth(Thomas) Collins, Pamela Robinson, and Karen(Craig) Schultz.
-Grandmother of Eric(Melissa), Matthew(Jenny) and Renee Colins, James(Patti), Melissa, Caleb and Christina Robinson, and Michael(fiancée Amber) Ray.
+Grandmother of Eric(Melissa), Matthew(Jenny) and Renee Collins, James(Patti), Melissa, Caleb and Christina Robinson, and Michael(fiancee Amber) Ray.
 Great grandmother of Nate, Amara, Isaiah, Paxton, Mason, James, and Kyler.
 Also survived by other relatives, friends, including life long friend Theresa Aghbashian and furry companion Cindy.
 Preceded in death by her parents Leslie Sr. and Grace, brother Leslie Jr., son Kim, and granddaughter AnnMarie.

 Gloria was a nature lover, an avid gardener, a lover of animals and loved country music and Christian music.
 Gloria's family would like to extend thanks to Tammy Matson for her kindness and care as a special caregiver and also the staff at Frontida Willowgreen Home and St. Croix Hospice for going above and beyond during this difficult time of Covid19 and for their kindness, commitment and care of Gloria.